 Over the next few months we plan to run some helpful sessions for clients on various topics.
 These sessions will be free of charge and held at our office.
 Keep an eye out in your inbox for more information about these.

 Today we welcome Kate Ching to our team.
 Kate has joined our team to assist with Administration, Information Technology and various projects we have.
 Welcome to our team Kate!

 Over the weekend Jarrod MacDonald completed the completed the Half Marathon as part of the Air New Zealand Hawkes Bay Marathon – congratulations Jarrod.

 At Oldershaw and Co we take great pride in growing and developing our staff.
-Currently we have three staff members studying to become an Authorised Financial Adviser, plus two staff members completing their CA (or CA equivalent) studies.
+Currently we have three staff members studying to become a Financial Adviser, plus two staff members completing their CA (or CA equivalent) studies.
 Studying on top of full time work (and everything else) takes a lot of dedication so we are very proud of their efforts and wish them the best for the year ahead.

 Recently our Principals enjoyed a day blending the wine our firm won as part of a consortium at the 2018 Hawkes Bay Wine Auction where the proceeds of the auction go to Cranford Hospice.
 A big thanks to Chris Scott and Church Road Winery for the great day that was had by all.